 During my senior year at UO I began broadcasting as a color commentator for the Pac-12 Network at volleyball matches at the UO.
 I called two matches with the Pac-12 Network and conducted a post-match stand-up interview after calling Oregon vs. Utah.

 I’ve freelanced for a multitude of outlets covering sports ranging from track and field championships to the USWNT to high school sports in Southern California.
 I’m currently a sports writer at KTLA 5 News in Los Angeles, where I work on scripts and edit highlights for newscasts and a freelance deadline and feature writer.

 I’ve come far from my 8-year-old self sitting on the couch pretending to be the commentator.
 This is only the beginning of my career in sports journalism, and I look forward to what lies ahead in my future.

-Please browse my website to see the various work I have done as an aspiring journalist.
+Please browse my website to see the various work I have done during my young journalism career.